 However, at Ataccama it's not just about marketing or promotion.
 We live our values, and it shows in our actions.
 Take for example, my own experience.
 I don't need to move to Canada to run a partner's business that's supposed to be there.
 I can do it from the comfort of my home.
 We have living examples of this noble idea within our company.
 Moreover, we have strong collaborations, especially here in Slovakia and Czech Republic.
 We are constantly expanding and inviting students to join us.
 In fact, we recently had four students in Bratislava who started with us.
 We mentor and shape them not just as professionals, but as individuals.
 Our managers strive to be role models and influence them positively.
 And we are proud that they stay with us not just for the salary or the cool product, but because of the culture we foster at Ataccama.

+Our commitment to making a positive impact goes beyond just marketing.
+Ataccama actively supports various causes, such as efforts in Ukraine and Turkey.
+We believe in leading by example and showing our employees, especially the students, that they should replicate this mindset in their personal lives as well.
+We want to instill in them the idea that they can be more than just great engineers or data experts, but also individuals who can elevate society as a whole.
 To further this mission, we offer internships, particularly in our Bratislava office, where we invite young talents, even those who are just starting their university studies.
 They may not be ready to contribute immediately, but they’re full of energy and creativity.
 We don’t want to lose them to jobs like Uber or McDonald's, where they may just waste their time for some pocket money.
 We do provide them with the necessary funds for their personal needs, but we also aim to utilize their talents effectively.
 For instance, if someone is good at programming, we want them to learn and hone that skill, rather than just delivering food.

 We start early, sometimes as early as in senior year of high school or the first year of university, because we understand that young talents may not know what they’re good at yet.
 We want to provide them with their first professional experience, but more importantly, we want them to be part of a team that shares the same values.
 My personal mission, which I’ve already presented to our CEO Michal, is to upgrade Ataccama's approach to talent acquisition.
 We want to do more than just gather talent; we want to nurture and develop it.
 We will be thrilled if, after a year or two with us, these individuals go on to contribute to the industry or the region.
 We want to instill in them a sense of responsibility towards society and a commitment to professionalism.
 While we are a for-profit company and will try to retain good talent, we will not block their opportunities elsewhere, as that goes against our promise of freedom and creating value for society.